Hunter Bags Deer With Two Heads While Hunting In Northern Kentucky

 Long described taking aim at the buck, saying that all he saw was a huge set of antlers, reports RT.
 When he went to recover his kill; however, he began to realize how unique his harvest was.
 The buck laying at his feet appeared to have two heads, and it also looked like it had its antlers entwined together.

-Nonetheless, Bob Long’s double-headed buck wasn’t a conjoined twin or a completely new species of deer, and on closer inspection, he saw that his find was a grisly one.
+Bob Long’s double-headed buck wasn’t a conjoined twin or a completely new species of deer, and on closer inspection, he saw that his find was a grisly one.
 The buck’s second head was dead and decomposing.

 Astoundingly, the deer he had killed had acquired the head from another one, and the big tangle of antlers he had spotted in his sights was keeping the rotting head anchored to the unfortunate animal.